-Reflecting on the inaugural Gateway Gulf investor forum in Manama this month, three words spring immediately to mind: open, optimistic, and ambitious.
+Reflecting on the inaugural Gateway Gulf investor forum in Manama in May, three words spring immediately to mind: open, optimistic, and ambitious.

 Open, because economies right across the GCC are committed to the liberalising reforms that are needed to drive our future growth.
 Optimistic, because the passion for the region and its future was so obvious from all the speakers, wherever they were from.
 And ambitious, because the scale of the projects on show, and the vision of the policies underpinning them, were so impressive.

 Held between 8 and 10 May under the patronage of His Royal Highness Prince Salman bin Hamad Al Khalifa, the Crown Prince, Deputy Supreme Commander and Chairman of the Bahrain Economic Development Board (EDB), Gateway Gulf brought together over 850 delegates from more than 40 countries.
 Over 90 speakers discussed a wide range of sectors, with projects worth $26 billion showcased across technology, oil and gas, real estate, tourism, housing, power, water, transport, public works and manufacturing.

 An overarching theme of the conference was the accelerating trend towards diversification and privatisation across the Gulf.
 It was encouraging to hear government ministers stressing the importance of fiscal consolidation even as lower oil prices have squeezed their budgets.
 Bahrain’s Finance Minister Sheikh Ahmed bin Mohammed Al Khalifa said investors want to see a fiscally sustainable environment that empowers business.